San Pedro Valley - Geologic History

 Sacramento igneous stock

-that produces the copper deposits in Bisbee are Jurassic in age.
+the copper deposits in Bisbee are Jurassic in age.

 Major erosion